START Desk Resources

 Resumes have defined areas of content, such as contact, education, experience, and so forth.
 Each will be formatted according to the organization or job you are applying for.
 We have an overview of each section for your information as you create your own resume.

 Utah State's classrooms extend far beyond the borders of its residential campus in Logan.
-There are 33 campuses and centers across the state where you can take classes via interactive video conferencing, face-to-face with local instructors, or online.
+There are 33 regional campuses and centers across the state where you can take distance education classes via interactive video conferencing, face-to-face with local instructors, or online.

 Generally, less upper-division classes are offered during the summer, but most of the business core classes are offered.